What is the combined effect of concentration gradient and membrane potential on ion movement called?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-The combined effect of the concentration gradient and membrane potential on ion movement is termed the electrochemical gradient.
-This gradient considers both the concentration of ions across the membrane and the electrical potential difference, influencing the direction and rate at which ions move across a membrane.
+The combined effect of concentration gradient and membrane potential on ion movement is referred to as the electrochemical gradient.
+This term encompasses both the concentration gradient, which is the difference in the concentration of ions across the membrane, and the voltage difference, or membrane potential, which affects how ions move in response to electric fields.

 Subscribe